MicrosoftDocs/customer-insights/ci-docs/journeys/customize.md

 Entities that include [go-live functionality](go-live.md) provide a **Status reason** field that tracks the go-live status of each record.
 The field is an option set that must include the following values: **Draft**, **Live**, **Stopped**, "**Live, editable**", **Error**, **Going live**, and "**Stopping...**".
 Be sure not to delete any of these standard values.
 If you do, the entity will no longer be able to go live.

 ## Create a custom app that includes Customer Insights - Journeys solutions

+> [!WARNING]
+> Creating custom apps doesn't change the license requirements for any entities, tables, operations, or components from other Dynamics 365 applications, regardless of whether the custom apps include Customer Insights - Journeys solutions.

 Customizers and developers can create custom app modules that include any number of existing solutions, plus other custom elements, as needed.
 You can include
 Dynamics 365 Customer Insights - Journeys solutions in custom apps such as these, but the *Marketing email test send* entity won't be included automatically when you add the Marketing solution.
 As a result, your custom app won't support test sends of marketing emails by default.
 If you'd like to include this feature in your custom app, then you must add the *Marketing email test send* entity manually to your app after you add the Marketing solution.